alperenozdnc/ezcli/docs/FEATURES.md

 ## this library documents itself

-yes, you read that right. there is an example program in `examples/docs.c` that uses ezcli to generate documentation about ezcli. you should `source ./scripts/examples.sh` from the project root, build with `make all` and run `docs help` to get started.
+yes, you read that right. there a program called `ezdocs` that uses ezcli to generate documentation about ezcli. build ezcli and ezdocs with `make all`, install ezdocs as a binary with `sudo make install-docs` and run `ezdocs help` to get started.

 ## options are context-aware behaviour containers